airbnb/streamalert/docs/source/getting-started.rst

 .. code-block:: bash

-  # Hook the streamalert-test-data SNS topic up to the StreamAlert rule processor
+  # Hook the streamalert-test-data SNS topic up to the StreamAlert Classifier function
   ./manage.py build

   # Deploy a new version of all of the Lambda functions with the updated rule and config files